Brazil slashes fiscal surplus goal as downturn hits revenues

 The government acknowledged that it was prepared to slash the savings goal further if revenues continue to disappoint.

-"My take is that it will be an eye opening call about severe difficulties in the fiscal front," Alexandre Schwartsman, a former central bank director, said in note.
+"My take is that it will be an eye opening call about severe difficulties on the fiscal front," Alexandre Schwartsman, a former central bank director, said in a note.
 "Nothing good can come out of it."

-With the target revisions the government now estimates that Brazil's gross debt-to-GDP ratio will only start to fall by 2018 given the weaker fiscal results.
+With the target revisions the government now estimates that Brazil's gross debt-to-GDP ratio will only start to fall in 2018 given the weaker fiscal results.

 In May, the government vowed to cut 70 billion reais in expenditures to restore its credibility with investors.

-(Additional reporting by Silvio Cascione; Editing by W Simon and Tom Brown)
+(Additional reporting by Silvio Cascione; Editing by W Simon, Tom Brown and Lisa Shumaker)